-Active: Those in search of an active, adventurous holiday will find Dominica the perfect Caribbean destination.
+Active: Those in search of an active, adventurous holiday will find Dominica the perfect destination for a Caribbean holiday in 2016.
 Head for the hills to experience challenging walking routes and mountain trekking or take to the waters to try out river tubing or diving.

 Romance: Barbuda is the perfect hideaway island for loved-up couples.
 Spend your days lazing on secluded pink sands and your evenings sampling the local catch in beach-front seafood restaurants.